Have you ever dreamed of a way to knit that’s fast and has minimum hand movement? Enter Portuguese knitting! Learn what it is, and how to do it.

 - Pass the second stitch over the first on the left-hand needle.

-Now that you’ve joined in the round, you can continue knitting as your pattern, or current project calls for.
+Now that you’ve joined in the round, you can continue knitting as your pattern or current project calls for.
+Andrea Wong highly recommends working in the round on the wrong side of the work when using this method.

 How to yarn over on the knit side:

-- Flick the working yarn to the front (the usual position for the working yarn when knitting is in the back) of your knitting (the purl position).
+- Flick the working yarn to the front of your work (the purl position).

 - Knit a stitch.